-In Cave Shepherd you will also find cosmetics, fragrances, jewellery, accessories, handbags and shoes.
+In Cave Shepherd, you will also find cosmetics, fragrances, jewelry, accessories, handbags, and shoes.
 It is a great place for choice and you are sure to find some excellent gifts and souvenirs to take home.

-Also on Broad Street you will find Da Costa’s Mall, which is home to Tiffany and Co, the renowned New York jewellers.
-Here you will find unique pieces and matching sets of rings, earrings, necklaces and bracelets again at reduced duty free prices.
+Also on Broad Street, you will find Da Costa’s Mall, which is home to Tiffany and Co, the renowned New York jewelers.
+Here you will find unique pieces and matching sets of rings, earrings, necklaces, and bracelets again at reduced duty-free prices.

-Da Costa’s Mall is also home to Little Switzerland, where you can buy ornaments of distinction, jewellery and watches.
-These goods are a fraction of what you would normally pay and they stock brands such as Lladro, Lalique, Breitling, Omega, Rado, Tag Heuer, Zenith and Chimento.
+Da Costa’s Mall is also home to Little Switzerland, where you can buy ornaments of distinction, jewelry and watches.
+These goods are a fraction of what you would normally pay and they stock brands such as Lladro, Lalique, Breitling, Omega, Rado, Tag Heuer, Zenith, and Chimento.

 Da Costa’s Mall is well worth venturing into off Broad Street, as you will find a food court, where you can take the weight off your feet and plan where you are going next.
-It is fully air-conditioned and there are many stores selling electronics, souvenirs, clothing and jewellery so you are sure to find what you are looking for in one of the many stores.
+It is fully air-conditioned and there are many stores selling electronics, souvenirs, clothing, and jewelry so you are sure to find what you are looking for in one of the many stores.

-On Broad Street you will also find two of the island’s leading jewellers, which are Diamonds International and Colombian Emeralds.
-Both stores offer exquisite pieces at duty free prices so if you are buying jewellery for a special occasion such as an engagement, wedding or anniversary then you can choose your precious stone and the design in which you would like it set, and have your piece custom made for you.
+On Broad Street, you will also find two of the island’s leading jewelers, which are Diamonds International and Colombian Emeralds.
+Both stores offer exquisite pieces at duty-free prices so if you are buying jewelry for a special occasion such as an engagement, wedding or anniversary then you can choose your precious stone and the design in which you would like it set, and have your piece custom made for you.